3448 Crown Point Dr.

 Where to go

-- Crown Point a favorite spot for volleyball games
+- Crown Point is a favorite spot for volleyball games.

-- Ski Beach a hot spot for company parties and casual picnics
+- Ski Beach a hot spot for family parties, casual picnics and beach bonfires.

-- Sail Bay with its wide running path, Fanuel Park playground, and nightly live music at the adjacent resorts, also home of the ESPN X-Games
+- Sail Bay with its wide running path, Fanuel Park playground, and nightly live music at the adjacent resorts.

-- Dana Landing the busy boat launching ramp and sportfishing center
+- Dana Landing is the busy marina, boat launching ramp, sailing, whale watching and sport fishing center.

-- Fiesta Island the multi-purpose, dune-covered island enjoyed by recreational enthusiasts of all kinds.
+- Fiesta Island is a multi-purpose, dune-covered island enjoyed by recreational enthusiasts of all kinds – offering plenty of small watercraft launch options and an off leash dog beach.

 - There are plenty of parking lots around Mission Bay and surrounding beaches.